Scooch: Other work

 In 2006, Russ Spencer took part in the E4 reality show Boys Will Be Girls, in which he attempted, along with two other ex-boyband members, to pose as a girl-group.
 Spencer and his bandmates were given four weeks to record a single, make a pop video and play live, all the while posing as females.
 Spencer has also become a television presenter, presenting TV shows including Make Your Play for ITV.
 His theatre work includes starring as the Child Catcher in the UK National Tour of Chitty Chitty Bang Bang.

 Caroline Barnes and Natalie Powers have both had various parts on the stage in the West End.
 Powers has also released two solo singles, "Music to My Heart" and "Unchained Melody", with Almighty Records.

 David Ducasse established his own performing arts academy in the North East in 2000 training young performers.
-The school is currently celebrating its 15th anniversary with a celebratory concert, which is to be performed this April.
+The school celebrated its 15th anniversary with a celebratory concert, which was performed in April 2015.
 He has also worked extensively as a producer, writer and director, and continues to perform.
 Recent roles include Dandini alongside Emmerdale actress Roxanne Pallet in Cinderella at the Newcastle Theatre Royal for Qdos Entertainment, Francis Fryer in the UK tour of Calamity Jane for Entertainment Unlimited.
 This Christmas, Ducasse will play the title role in Dick Whittington at Consett Empire.

 Barnes and Spencer took part in Series 4 of Channel 4's Coach Trip and performed in Harry Hill's TV Burp as the finale performance on 12 March 2010 episode with the song "Flying the Flag (For You)" and the end of the performance, Harry (dressed as a German in Oktoberfest clothing) gives them a nul point.